The next normal: A day in the life of a school business manager

 The level of transformation has been enormous – no matter what profession you work in.

 The severe and rapidly changing rules and restrictions have had huge repercussions for schools, meaning must be more flexible than ever.

 This has severely disrupted what the typical working day may have looked like pre-lockdown.

 So, what does a ‘normal’ 24 hours look like for a school business manager in the age of COVID?
-And how can technology help to make life easier and more productive, despite the challenges?
+And how can technology, such as school management software, help to make life easier and more productive, despite the challenges?

 Below, we imagine a typical day in the ‘next normal’, looking at how IRIS Education may help each step of the way….

 This is the day in the life of Stephanie, school business manager

 8:00AM – Stephanie receives a phone call from administrator, Katie; a parent has been in touch to confirm a year 8 student has tested positive for COVID-19.
 As a few members of the team are working from home, Stephanie arranges a remote meeting with the management team to plan next steps.

 8:30AM – The school leadership team assign out responsibilities following the announcement of a positive COVID-19 case; administrator, Katie, utilises IRIS Engage to circulate targeted messages to all year 8 students confirming that the year group must now remain at home and self-isolate due to a confirmed case of COVID-19.
 The message is automatically translated for parents for whom English is not a first language; the communication signposts parents to the school’s branded micro-site, hosted securely by IRIS Engage, where COVID-19 and remote learning policies and guidance are stored, alongside government advice on identifying symptoms of COVID-19.
 The communication also explains that learning resources will be added to the microsite in due course and further information will follow.